eyounx/ZOOclient.jl/README.md

 ## Installation

-If you have not done so already, [download and install Julia](http://julialang.org/downloads/) (Any version starting with 0.6 should be fine)
+If you have not done so already, [download and install Julia](http://julialang.org/downloads/) (Any version starting with 0.6 should be fine.
+ZOOclient is not compatible with julia 1.0 temporarily. )

 To install ZOOclient, start Julia and run: